Michael Marmot: Research

 Marmot conducted ground-breaking studies of heart disease and stroke, comparing Japanese people in Japan (high stroke rates, low heart attack rates) with those in Hawaii and California, where, especially in later generations, the disease patterns became reversed after adopting lifestyle, stress and diet changes.
 He has more recently led the Whitehall Studies of British civil servants, again focusing on heart disease and other disease patterns.
 His department includes the MRC National Survey of Health & Development, a longitudinal study directed by Professor Michael Wadsworth of people born in Britain in 1946 and followed up since.
 There are 120 other academic staff in the department.

 Marmot has a special interest in inequalities in health and their causes, and has been a government advisor in seeking to identify ways to mitigate them.
 He served on the Scientific Advisory Group of the Independent Inquiry into Inequalities in Health chaired by Sir Donald Acheson, the former UK chief medical officer.
 This reported in November 1998.

 In The Status Syndrome: How your social standing directly affects your health and life expectancy, he argues that socio-economic position is an important determinant for health outcomes.
 This result holds even if we control for the effects of income, education and risk factors (such as smoking) on health.
 The causal pathway Marmot identifies concerns the psychic benefits of "being in control" of one's life.
 Autonomy in this sense is related to our socio-economic position.
 Based on comparative studies, Marmot argues that we can make our society more participatory and inclusive to increase overall public health.

 In 2008, Marmot appeared in Unnatural Causes: Is Inequality Making Us Sick?, an American documentary series examining the social determinants of health that drew heavily from Marmot's work on the Whitehall Studies.

-On 6 November 2008, Prime Minister Gordon Brown announced that the Secretary of State for Health Alan Johnson had asked Marmot to chair a review of health inequalities in England; to inform policy making and address health inequalities from 2010.
-The review was announced at the launch of the Commission on Social Determinants of Health report Closing the Gap in a Generation.
-The review was published in 2010 entitled Fair society, healthy lives : the Marmot Review.